DarienLibrary/website_content/content/_finished/museum_passes/museums_covid.md

 * [Check hours](https://dar.to/3sFFUgK "Check MoMA's Hours")
 * Each pass admits five adults (children under 16 are free).
 * Each pass allows entrance to MoMA one hour before the museum opens to the public.
+* Pre-registion is not required.
+Just present the pass upon arrival.
 </br>
 </div>
 </div>